nrisse/mwi-srf183/docs/usage.md

    Two output files are created in `PATH_BRT` (smaller file) and `PATH_SIM` (larger file).

-The larger file can be deleted, as it is not required for further analysis.
+The larger files can be deleted, as they are not required for further analysis.

 # MWI observation calculation
 Finally, three files containting the MWI brightness temperatures are created and